In this guest post, ex-teacher Mark Johnson shares his views on the biggest challenges facing English teachers in China.

 You’re in class, up there doing your thing in front of the blackboard, you’ve been speaking for roughly the first third of the lesson, and then you do it.
-You ask a question.
-And nothing.

 A few whispers break out, some nervous giggles and dry coughs.
 You ask again.
 And still nothing.

 Quiet classrooms are a challenge for English teachers in China.

 Chinese students, more than any others I’ve encountered, do not like to make mistakes.

-It therefore isn’t uncommon to have a class full of students too afraid to speak a sentence for fearing of getting a word wrong.
+It's therefore common to have a class full of students too afraid to speak a sentence for fearing of getting a word wrong.

 The trick is to create a relaxed atmosphere.
 Tell students that they can make mistakes, that it’s good to make mistakes.

-A lack of lateral thinking
+3. A lack of lateral thinking

 The Chinese education system is geared towards teaching students to pass exams.
 It’s a cram-and-memorize racket.